-12 Must-Have Items to Pack For a Cruise With a Baby
+12 Must-Have Items to Pack For Cruising With a Baby

 Cruising with an infant?
 Let us be the first to tell you it’s a whole other ballgame compared to cruising without a kid.
 (Read our advice and tips on cruising with a baby here.)
-But as a parent, we don’t have to convince you that things are much different with babies.
+But as a parent, we don’t have to convince you that things are so much different when traveling with a baby.

-And while you can expect your cruise to be a lot different, your packing is also different than if you were sailing solo.
+And while you can expect your cruise to be a lot different, your packing is also different than if you were sailing without a little one.
+Trust us, we’ve been there.
 During our trip, we packed all sorts of things just to be prepared for any situation.
-Here are 12 items that we brought that made our trip much easier.
+Here are 12 items that we brought that made our cruise much easier.

 Note: The links to Amazon used below are affiliate links.
 Should you make a purchase, we receive a small percentage of the sale at no extra cost to you.